achtnullzwei/Doorman/docs/en/changelog/firmware.md

 - **RMT Updates**
    The `TC:BUS` component no longer supports the `rx_pin` and `tx_pin` options.
    Instead, `remote_receiver` and `remote_transmitter` components must now be defined.

+- **Renamed Nuki Lock**
+  The `Nuki Lock` entity has been renamed to `Apartment Door` for consistency and better alignment with the naming of other doors.

 - **Minimum ESPHome Version Set**
    We’ve bumped the minimum required version to **2025.3.0**.